Mtanash/storeus-task/README.md

 I used Framer Motion to add animations to the application.

+I've used some images from storeus.com, sorry for that 😅😅

 ## Installation

 _Make sure you have Node.js installed on your machine version 16 or higher (18 is recommended)._